'I Feel Confident We Will Win.' House Democrats Can Almost Taste Victory on Election Day

-Polls began to close at 6 p.m.
-ET in parts of Indiana and Kentucky, capping off a long day of anticipation.
-The Associated Press projected that Rep. Hal Rogers would be reelected to Kentucky’s 5th district, a result widely expected.
-The race in Kentucky’s 6th district between the incumbent Andy Barr and Amy McGrath was not projected immediately.
+It was also a sign that the GOP money infrastructure may not have worked its magic: national Republicans stuck with Comstock to the end, spending almost a half-million dollars in TV ads in the final week.
+In total, Comstock was the top beneficiary of NRCC dollars in the country.

-As voters headed to the polls Tuesday for one the most closely watched midterm elections in recent history, one thing was clear: the enthusiasm of House Democratic leaders.
+Less than a half hour later, the Associated Press projected that Donna Shalala would win the fight for Florida’s 27th district, a position vacated by retiring Congresswoman Ileana Ros-Lehtinen.
+Hillary Clinton carried both of these districts in 2016.

+While these were the first two districts to flip, Democratic leaders had appeared positive throughout the day on Tuesday.
 “I feel confident we will win,” House Minority Leader Nancy Pelosi said on Tuesday, decked out in a bright blue dress at her party’s headquarters in Washington, D.C.
 “Because of the quality of our candidates, which inspires a tremendous grassroots operation … I feel confident we will win, it’s just a question of the size of victory.”

 Democrats need to gain 23 seats in order to regain the majority in the lower chamber, a position of power they haven’t been in since 2010.
 A CNN poll released on Nov.
 5 found that Democrats led Republicans on a generic ballot by 13 points, 55 percent to 42 percent.
 With the first polls not slated to close until 6 P.M. eastern, polling was the only indicators both parties had on Tuesday of their prospects.
 (Although early voting prior to Election Day was up, the turnout numbers don’t necessarily reveal how constituents voted).